 Dandy’s Organic Cafe is a great option for anyone with specific dietary requirements, diets they can cater to include vegan, high protein, low fat, and low-GI.

-You do need to be rather careful in Hong Kong when looking at traditional foods.
+You do need to be somewhat careful in Hong Kong when looking at traditional foods.
 Most dishes will use soy sauce or other wheat-based sauces to add flavor.

 In general, to ensure your diet is gluten-free, you should eat: